allenrobel/netbox-tools/README.md

 ------------                  | -----------
 [entity_create_update_all.py] | Creates all sites, locations, manufacturers, device types, devices, device roles, and tags.
 Pretty much the main script to get started.

 Below is a complete list.
-(TODO add the other scripts...)

 Script                         | Description
 ------------                   | -----------